tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The design described here only provides encryption for the SNI, but not for other extensions, such as ALPN.
-Another potential design would be to encrypt all of the extensions using the same basic structure as we use here for ESNI.
+Another potential design would be to encrypt all of the extensions using the same basic structure as we use here for ECHO.
 That design has the following
 advantages:

 - It protects all the extensions from ordinary eavesdroppers